Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Path-by-path uniqueness and regularity of the flow solving the sDE

-\begin{theorem} Suppose that uniqueness holds for the CE, starting from every $1_S \mc{L}^d$, in the class $\mc{L}_f$.
-Then local uniqueness (i.\,e.\ uniqueness from every $S$) holds among $\mc{L}_f$ Lagrangian flows solving the ODE (that is, if $\Phi^1$ and $\Phi^2$ are two such flows, then, for every $t$, $\Phi_t^1=\Phi_t^2$ a.\,e.\ on $S$).
-If in addition existence holds for the CE in the class $\mc{L}_f$ starting from $1_{B_N} \mc{L}^d$, for every positive integer $N$, then there exists a global Lagrangian flow. \end{theorem}
+\begin{theorem} Suppose that uniqueness holds for~\eqref{CE}, starting from every $ \1_S \mc{L}^d$, in the class~$\mc{L}_f$.
+Then local uniqueness \textup{(}i.e.~uniqueness from every~$S$\textup{)} holds among~$\mc{L}_f$ Lagrangian flows \textup{(}that is, if $\Phi^1$ and $\Phi^2$ are two such flows, then, for a.e.~$x$ in~$S$: for every~$t$, $\Phi_t^1(x)=\Phi_t^2(x)$\textup{)}.
+If, in addition, existence holds for~\eqref{CE} in the class~$\mc{L}_f$ starting from $ \1_{B_N} \mc{L}^d$, for every positive integer $N$, then there exists a global Lagrangian flow. \end{theorem}

 This theorem is stated and proved in~\cite[Theorem 18]{AMBCRI08}.
-We give here a concise proof (similar to that in~\cite{AMBCRI08}) only of uniqueness, since the existence part is more technical and long (though not difficult).
-The rough idea for uniqueness is again to use the link between ODE and CE: whenever one has two flows $\Phi^1$ and $\Phi^2$, then $(\Phi^1_t)_\#1_S \mc{L}^d$ and $(\Phi^2_t)_\#1_S \mc{L}^d$ are solutions to~\eqref{CE} in the class $\mc{L}_f$, so, by uniqueness, they must coincide, so that we expect that $\Phi^1$ and $\Phi^2$ coincide on $S$.
+We give here a concise proof (similar to the one in~\cite{AMBCRI08}) only of uniqueness since the existence part is more technical and long (though not difficult).
+The idea for uniqueness is again to use the link between the ODE and the CE: whenever one has two flows $\Phi^1$ and $\Phi^2$, then $(\Phi^1_t)_\# \1_S \mc{L}^d$ and $(\Phi^2_t)_\# \1_S \mc{L}^d$ are solutions to~\eqref{CE} in the class~$\mc{L}_f$, so, by uniqueness, they must coincide, so that $\Phi^1$ and $\Phi^2$ coincide on~$S$.